andrewt0301/hse-acos-course/docs/part1ca/04_Instructions/lecture.md

 ### Task 1

-Decompile the program (convert instructions from the binary representation into assembly source code), put the source code into RARS, assemble and run.
-Ensure that the code is identical to the one provided below.
+Decompile the machine-level program provided below.
+Convert instructions from the hexadecimal representation into assembly source code.
+Put the source code into RARS, assemble and run it.
+Ensure that the code is identical to the one provided below (see the picture.

 ![RARA](rars1.png)